 Night Sky Programs at Everglades National Park

 Because of its location away from the lights of local communities, Everglades National Park is an excellent place to view the wonders of the night sky.
 During the winter season, rangers offer a variety of nighttime programs, including new moon stargazing events, at which telescopes may be available for viewing the night sky.
 The public is welcome, and reservations are not necessary.
 Plan to arrive early to allow your eyes to adjust to the darkness.
 Bring a flashlight and be sure to dress appropriately for the weather.
-Check the Ranger-Led Programs schedule for the times and locations of new moon stargazing events, and watch for other activities such as ranger-led full moon bicycle rides along the Shark Valley Tram Road.
+Check the Ranger-Led Programs schedule for the times and locations of stargazing events, and watch for other activities such as ranger-led full moon bicycle rides along the Shark Valley Tram Road and guided paddling trips at full moon from Gulf Coast.

 Exploring Night Skies and Lightscapes